patriciogonzalezvivo/eyeo16/README.md

 Note:
 She also just arrive to NYC move by her own series of random events.

+Something funny is that two weeks after we meet.
+She was speaking that year here at EYEO.
+And I got a last minute ticket.

 --

 <!-- .slide: data-background="#000000" -->